COVID-19: Important Labor & Employment Updates

 The EPSLA requires employers to post a notice approved by the Secretary of Labor informing employees of their rights under the law.
 The EPSLA also directs the Secretary of Labor to issue a model notice not later than seven days after the law’s enactment, or by March 25, 2020.

-The EPSLA also authorizes the Secretary of Labor to issue regulations excluding certain health care providers and emergency responders from the law’s coverage, and to exempt businesses with fewer than 50 employees when complying with it would jeopardize their economic viability.
+The EPSLA also authorizes the Secretary of Labor to issue regulations excluding certain health care providers and emergency responders from the law’s coverage, and to exempt businesses with fewer than 50 employees from providing leave to care for a child whose school or place of care is closed, when doing so would jeopardize their economic viability.

 Emergency Family and Medical Leave Expansion Act